-Counting only the direct costs, the U.S. is spending some 700 billion dollars in FY 2018 on war and war preparations.
-Upon closer examination, these expenditures are found to represent mostly weapon systems and troop deployments that are obsolete and unnecessary in a military sense.
+Counting only the direct costs, the U.S. spent some 700 billion dollars in FY 2018 on war and war preparations.
+Upon closer examination, these expenditures are found to represent mostly troop deployments and weapon systems that are obsolete and unnecessary in a military sense.
 While not needed for security, they continue because they maintain the power and profits of special interests in government and the private sector.

 In addition, U.S. policymakers have sought military supremacy to manage perceived threats from Islamist insurgencies, Russian and Chinese power, and the proliferation of nuclear weapons.
 In each of these arenas, however, the only solutions are political, not military, and a new kind of foreign policy is needed.
-This paper shows how people and capital being squandered on unnecessary and counterproductive military programs can instead be put to work on a Green New Deal that can provide productive livelihoods and sustainable prosperity.
+This paper shows how a demilitarized foreign policy would address each of the abovementioned challenges.
+It then shows how people and capital being squandered on unnecessary and counterproductive military programs can instead be put to work on a Green New Deal that can provide productive livelihoods and sustainable prosperity.

-More than 25 years after the collapse of the Soviet Union, the defense budget of the United States remains at Cold War levels.1 When confronted with this fact, hawk politicians and pundits often respond that American military spending as a percentage of gross domestic product has steadily declined since the Korean War.2 As a result, they argue, American military power has waned to dangerous levels and is no longer adequate for the global challenges facing the country.
+More than 25 years after the collapse of the Soviet Union, America's Pentagon budget remains at Cold War levels.2 When confronted with this fact, hawk politicians and pundits often respond that American military spending as a percentage of gross domestic product has steadily declined since the Korean War.3 As a result, they argue, American military power has waned to dangerous levels and is no longer adequate for the global challenges facing the country.
 In this paper, we will show why this argument is spurious and how the United States can in fact greatly reduce its military spending without adversely affecting the country's national security.
-Further, we will argue that deep reductions can be made in a way that does not cause catastrophic social and economic dislocations, and that in fact can put the country on a path to sustainable prosperity.
+Further, we will argue that deep reductions can be made in a way that does